garylirocks/quickrefs/azure-active-directory.markdown

 Two types of permissions:

 - **Deletegated permissions**: used by apps that have a signed-in user present, the user is simply allowing the app to act on their behalf using their permissions
-  - Some delegated permissions can be sonsented to by non-administrative users, but some higher-privileged permissions require administrator consent.
+  - Some delegated permissions can be consented to by non-administrative users, but some higher-privileged permissions require administrator consent.
   - The *effective permissions* are the **intersection** of the delegated permissions granted to the app (via consent) and the privileges of the currently signed-in user
     - An app can never have more privileges than the signed-in user, if the app has been granted `User.ReadWrite.All`, but the user doesn't have proper admin role, then the app can only update the profile of the signed-in user, not other users
 - **Application permissions**: used by apps that run without a signed-in user, such as background services or daemons